RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 - External: For traffic from client applications or external monitoring resources
 - Active-Active - The traffic is from clusters that host Active-Active databases

-### Ports for traffic between the cluster and other systems

-You need to open these ports in your firewall to allow traffic to pass from the cluster to other systems:

 | Protocol | Port | Connection Source | Description |
 |------------|-----------------|-----------------|-----------------|
 | TCP | 8001 | Internal, External | Traffic from application to Redis Enterprise Software [Discovery Service]({{< relref "/rs/concepts/data-access/discovery-service.md" >}}) |